Aleksandar Đurić: 1992 Summer Olympics

-Club career
+Playing career

 Australia

 An associate of Đurić helped to arrange for a trial in Australia with Frank Arok, a retired Serbian footballer of Hungarian descent and former Australia coach.
 In 1995, he moved to South Melbourne Hellas in the National Soccer League where he played as a defender.
 He also played for other Australian clubs such as Port Melbourne Sharks, Gippsland Falcons, Heidelberg United, West Adelaide and had a brief stint with Chinese side Locomotive Shanshan in 1997.

 In 1999, Đurić’s club West Adelaide went bankrupt.
 He received offers from Hong Kong and Singapore but chose to move to the latter, where he began his S.League career with Tanjong Pagar United.
 At this stage of his career, he had been playing on the left flank as a winger or left-back.
 His coach Tohari Paijan converted the 6'4" player into a striker.
 He scored 11 goals in 16 league matches as the club finished third.

 Đurić returned to Australia at the end of the season and obtained Australian citizenship in the hope of representing the Socceroos.
 He played for Sydney-based Marconi Stallions, reverting to his left midfield position.

 In June 2000, Đurić moved permanently to Singapore with Home United, playing as a striker again.
 He scored 11 goals in all competitions for his new club as he won the 2000 Singapore Cup in front of a 45,000 crowd at the National Stadium.
 He was released by the club at the end of the season.